Canada Graduate Research Scholarship - Doctoral (CGRS D) Program FAQs

 Q. How do I know if I am eligible to apply for the CGRS D?

-A. For full details about eligibility, refer to the Eligibility Criteria on the CGRS D program webpage.
+A. Check the Eligibility Criteria on the CGRS D program webpage for full eligibility criteria.

 Q. How do I calculate time in program?